-Morocco will reopen its borders for international travelers this week to 67 countries including the United States.
+Morocco reopened its borders in September 2020 to 67 countries including the United States and Canada.

 Countries Allowed to Visit Morocco For Tourism

 Tourists from the following 67 visa-exempt countries may travel to Morocco, permitting they either have proof of confirmed hotel or tour reservation or traveling for business reasons:

 March 2021 Update: As of March 2021, the Government of Morocco has suspended all flights to/from Algeria, Argentina, Australia, Austria, Belgium, Bosnia, Botswana, Brazil, Croatia, Czech Republic, Denmark, Egypt, Finland, Greece, Ireland, Italy, Lebanon, Germany, The Netherlands, New Zealand, Norway, Poland, Portugal, South Africa, Sweden, Switzerland, Turkey, Ukraine, and the United Kingdom.
 All passengers traveling from or transiting those countries are currently not allowed to enter Morocco, until at. least April 10, 2021.

 Passengers arriving in Morocco must present a negative COVID-19 PCR test taken no longer than 72 hours before the first embarkation point.